DavidZagorski/raintree_test/README.md

 3. Provide a MySQL query that produces the insurancecode and the average payments per visit for the insurancecode that had the highest average payments per visit in 2017.

 #1 Solution
 Avoid using any quotes.
-Writing SQL can be frustrating and writing SQL that involves quoted identifiers is even more frustrating.
+Writing SQL can be frustrating and writing SQL that involves quoted identifiers is even more frustrating.<br>
 Using Lowercase.
 Identifiers should be written entirely in lower case.
-Tables, views, columns and etc.
-Underscores separate words.
-Object name that are comprised of multiple words should be separeated by underscores.
+Tables, views, columns and etc. <br> Underscores separate words.
+Object name that are comprised of multiple words should be separeated by underscores.<br>

 #3 Solution